adachannn/score-norm-fairness/README.md

 ### Running with pre-extracted features

-The easiest way is to make use of our pre-extracted features, which you can [download from here](https://seafile.ifi.uzh.ch/f/0fc877a36db84fdf9627) and extract them into the current directory.
+The easiest way is to make use of our pre-extracted features, which you can [download from here](https://seafile.ifi.uzh.ch/d/da7c9d75790b4f8498ef/) and extract them into the current directory.
 These are the exact features used to generate the results shown in the paper.
+(Note: There is no extracted feature for protocol ``vgg2-full-demo``.)
 Linux users can also make use of our provided script:

 ```